 Delete the Facebook App (and Messenger, Too)

-Mobile browsers don’t have ad-blocking extensions yet, and most people access Facebook through an app, anyway.
-To escape ads there, stop using the app and access the site through your phone’s browser.
-To escape ads and sponsored posts, don’t log in to m.facebook.com, the mobile site, log in to mbasic.facebook.com.
+To escape Facebook ads on smartphones and tablets, stop using the app and access the site through the browser.
+Some mobile browsers allow extensions and/or have ad blockers built in.
+If yours doesn’t, or the ad blocker still lets some ads or sponsored posts through, don’t log in to m.facebook.com, log in to mbasic.facebook.com, instead.
 This version of Facebook is made for mobile users with much less bandwidth.
 It has all the same functions as the mobile site, just stripped down.
 No ads or sponsored posts (that I’ve seen while using, anyway).

 Even better, you can still access your Facebook messages via mbasic.facebook.com.
 No more of the site telling you that you have to download Messenger.
 You only get the basic functionality — sending messages — but for many, that’s what they want.
 And again, you avoid the ads Facebook keeps pushing into Messenger and the other related chat apps.